urri34/MyRTSPCapt/README.md

     "Id": "*",
     "Name": "WinTV_8888",
     "UpdateInterval": 30,
-    "Query": "cd c:\\PythonProjects\\MyRTSPCapt;venv\\Scripts\\activate.ps1;python.exe MyRTSPStatus.py -i 8.8.8.8",
+    "Query": "cd c:\\PythonProjects\\MyRTSPCapt;venv\\Scripts\\activate.ps1;python.exe MyRTSPStatus.py -i 192.168.1.2",
     "Scope": null,
     "WindowName": "",
     "Category": "",
     "Counter": "",
     "Instance": "",
-    "EntityName": "WinTV_8888",
+    "EntityName": "WinTV_CaptGardenStatus",
     "IgnoreAvailability": false,
     "ApplyRounding": false,
     "Round": null,
     "AdvancedSettings": null
   }
 ```
-With this code we will have a sensor in HA that will simply said true or false about the stream 8.8.8.8 being saved.
+With this code we will have a sensor in HA that will simply said true or false about the stream 192.168.1.2 being saved.

 ### Basic configuracion options: